March 17, 2017 • 2 min read

 What not to do: Go to the candidate and plop them in front of the computer with instructions for an exam and disappear.

-Assume that the candidate will be getting pressure from their current employer to stay (and possibly a raise).
-As an interviewer, you may very well be the tipping point that will decide which way the candidate decides to go forward.
+2. Assume that the candidate will be getting pressure from their current employer to stay (and possibly be offered a raise).
+As an interviewer, you may very well be the tipping point that will decide which way forward the candidate decides to go.
 What you say and how you behave with them will have a lasting impact on their final decision.

-Prepare the interview ahead of time by reviewing their CV.
-You should all have access to the CVs.
-If you don’t, contact HR for soft or hard copy.
+3. Prepare the interview ahead of time by reviewing their CV.
+You should have all access to the CVs.
+If you don’t, contact HR for a soft or hard copy.
 Again, this is about teamwork and collaboration.
 A few minutes of preparation and mindfulness can have far-reaching effects.

-Contact HR if you want coaching on your interview questions or anything else.
+Contact HR if you want some coaching on your interview questions or anything else.

-- Finally, have a chat ith HR should there be questions regarding a candidate.
-Sometimes words exchange face to face have a greater value than online.
-Also it will let you stretch your legs.
+5. Finally, have a chat with HR should there be questions regarding a candidate.
+Sometimes words exchanged face to face have greater value than those online.
+Also, it will let you stretch your legs.